altdg/bulk_mapper/README.md

 A CSV output file will be created automatically with the same path as the input file but prepending the current date and time.

 [sample-domains.txt](sample-domains.txt) is a sample list of domains we included in our repo.
+This file is downloaded as part of this package, no need to re-create it.

 ### Merchant mapper